 Further south in Dufftown, the Whisky Shop offers a selection of over 600 whiskies in the heart of the historic whisky town.
 The Whisky Shop staff are on hand all year round to advise on the right bottle to take home.

 Held annually during the first long weekend in May, the Spirit of Speyside Whisky Festival invites visitors to celebrate Scotland’s national drink through an inventive and wide-ranging programme of whisky-inspired events – some educational, all of them fun.

 A whisky-lover’s paradise…

-The festival is one of the largest of it’s kind, and attracts huge crowds from across the world who share a passion for Scotch malt whisky.
-With events of all shapes and sizes taking place across the Malt Whisky Trail, the Spirit of Speyside festival is one of the best ways to experience the Trail and immerse yourself in the world of whisky.
+The festival is one of the largest of its kind, and attracts huge crowds from across the world who share a passion for Scotch malt whisky.
+With events of all shapes and sizes taking place across The Malt Whisky Trail, the Spirit of Speyside festival is one of the best ways to experience The Trail and immerse yourself in the world of whisky.